nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_dfu/mcuboot_nsib/bootloader_signature_keys.rst

       The public key associated with the original private signing key must not be included in the public key list.

 #.
-Program the application to the target development kit and :ref:`check its console output <ug_bootloader_testing>`.
+Program the application to the target development kit and check its console output.
    With the first firmware version, ``priv_a.pem`` and ``pub_a.pem`` are used for signing and validating the image.

    .. code-block:: console